pewsou/Shards/Scud/CPP/README.markdown

 **LinkableDropper** - element discarding incoming packet based on some criteria.
 Probabilistic discarding applied by default; can be assigned with weight and/or priority;

+# Data types

+**Linkable<typename TSchedulable,typename Tid>::Queueable** - data stucture carrying user data.
+Consists of two fields:
+* TSchedulable scheduled - a data to be routed;
+* unsigned long long schParam; - numerical value used for scheduling; can be set to size of "scheduled" variable, for example, sizeof(int);

+**TSchedulable** - generic type for user data;
+**Tid** - type of identifier that will be assigned to each element;